 Apply progressive overload

-The principle of progressive overload is essential to continue to progress.
-It involves gradually increasing the intensity of your sessions in order to push your muscles to adapt.
+The principle of progressive overload is essential for continued progress.
+It involves gradually increasing the intensity of your sessions to encourage your muscles to adapt.

-• Increase the volume: If you can't increase the loads, add sets or reps to keep the intensity high.
+- Increase the volume: If you can't increase the load, add sets or reps to maintain high intensity.

-• Vary the stimuli: Incorporate advanced techniques such as controlled tempo, decreasing sets or isometric pauses to challenge your muscles differently.
+- Vary the stimuli: Incorporate advanced techniques like controlled tempo, decreasing sets or isometric pauses to challenge your muscles differently.

-Progressive overload prevents your muscles from becoming accustomed to constant effort, ensuring continued muscle growth.
+Progressive overload prevents your muscles from getting used to constant exertion, ensuring continued muscle growth.

 Structure your sessions optimally